 Banks have a significant impact on people, communities and countries.
 Our first priority is doing our jobs as bankers well, serving our clients with integrity every day.
-That's how we define sustainability.
 As a large global financial institution, we also recognize that our success depends on the health and prosperity of our clients and employees, and of the communities in which they live and work.
 We take our responsibilities in the community, marketplace, workplace and to the planet seriously.